Lipen/discrete-math-course/typst/hw3.typ

 - The most significant bit (MSB) $w_1$ corresponds to $f(0,0,0,0,0)$
 - The least significant bit (LSB) $w_(32)$ corresponds to $f(1,1,1,1,1)$

-Draw a Karnaugh map for this function using the template structure below (you may use the CeTZ diagram or draw by hand):
+Draw a Karnaugh map for this function using the template below:

 #align(center)[
   #import cetz: canvas, draw